Shopify/maintenance_tasks/README.md

   exception monitoring service, make sure you **sanitize the object** to avoid leaking sensitive data and **convert it to a format** that is compatible with your bug tracker.
-For example, Bugsnag only sends the id and class name of ActiveRecord objects in order to protect sensitive data.
+For example, Bugsnag only sends the id and class name of Active Record objects in order to protect sensitive data.
 CSV rows, on the other hand, are converted to strings and passed raw to Bugsnag, so make sure to filter any personal data from these objects before adding them to a report.